 When you drive at a safe speed, you will have full control of the vehicle.
 The traffic around you, vehicle condition, and road conditions will govern you on the best speed to drive.
 Also, surrounding conditions like snow and rain will determine the safe speed to use.

 However, it’s up to you to frequently keep your eyes on the speedometer to realize how you are going.
 Make correct changes when you suddenly know that you are speeding.

 3. Do Away With Distractions

 Distracted driving causes about 60% of car crashes.
 Always develop good driving habits by keeping off your mobile phone while driving.
-If you have to eat, stop somewhere safe, have your meal, and continue driving.
+If you must eat, stop somewhere safe, have your meal, and continue driving.
 A few seconds of distraction can be dangerous to you and other motorists.

 Never assume that using a hands-free device is okay.
-Any conversation you have while driving can divert your focus, leading to a crash.
-Don’t fiddle with the radio either or use your mirror or apply makeup as you drive.
+Any conversation while driving can divert your focus, leading to a crash.
+Don’t fiddle with the radio; use your mirror, or apply makeup as you drive.

 Just focus on the wheel and the road.
 Having a talkative passenger can be hazardous, too, since it will affect your concentration.

 4. Don’t Drive at Night

 As a first-time driver, you should avoid night driving.
 First, there’s low visibility, drunk drivers trying to make it home, and those with driver fatigue who are rushing home to get some rest.
 It is risky to drive during these hours when most motorists are not paying full attention to the road ahead.